 The first few days of a new hire's start date are perfect for introducing them to your company and your values, though as you know we encourage familiarity with your values all throughout the recruitment process.
 By keeping your values at the center of your entire process, the transition is seamless when new hires begin.

 We all know how much first impressions matter.
 It’s especially true on a new hire’s first day.
-After doing a few month’s worth of research on onboarding ideas, it became clear that it needed to have the “RG WOW factor.”
+And while every company has a different idea of how to engage employees and onboard new-hires, after we did some of our own research we wanted to make sure our onboarding process had the “RG WOW factor.”
 And it also had to follow our purpose, mission and values and show our culture.
 Our eight values are important to us and we want new employees to feel connected to them from the start.
 So, we decided to create value-based welcome packs.

 In these new welcome packs, we included eight branded items, each one reflecting a specific value at Reward Gateway from Speak Up, Push the Boundaries, Own It, Think Global, Delight Your Customers, Work Hard, Be Human, and Love Your Job.
 We also attached a message to the values so employees know exactly why they’re getting something.
 A cool piece of swag only goes so far if there’s no meaning tied to it.
 The packs also reflect the Engagement Bridge™, which is an essential ingredient in our culture.